symfony/symfony-docs/testing.rst

 provides a ``loginUser()`` method to simulate logging in your functional tests.

-Instead of logging in with real users, it's recommended to create a user only for tests.
+Instead of logging in with real users, it is recommended to create a user only for tests.
 You can do that with `Doctrine data fixtures`_ to load the testing users only in the test database.